Laws and regulations in Sweden

 Municipalities in Sweden may have their own regulations that complement national legislation.
 These may include specific emission limits and treatment requirements and are compiled on each municipality's website.

-In addition to the Water Framework Directive, there is also the Industrial Emissions Directive (2010/75/EU), which covers emissions from industrial activities and includes requirements for the treatment of process water.
+In addition to the EU Water Directives, the Industrial Emissions Directive (IED) also applies.
+This directive covers emissions from industrial activities and includes requirements for the treatment of process water.

 Read more here: Industrial Emissions Directive

-The Swedish Environmental Protection Agency issues regulations on environmental protection that contain specific requirements for water treatment and emission control.
-They also publish guidelines that provide detailed instructions on how to meet various environmental requirements.
+The Swedish Environmental Protection Agency (Naturvårdsverket) issues regulations that set specific environmental protection requirements, including those related to water treatment and emissions control.
+The agency also publishes guidelines that provide practical support and detailed instructions on how various environmental requirements should be met by operators.

-Certain industries have specific guidelines and requirements for water management and emission control.
-For example, the mining industry may have special requirements for managing process and wastewater.
+Certain industries are subject to specific guidelines and requirements for water management and emissions.
+For example, the mining industry may have particular rules for handling process water and wastewater.